LinguaPhylo/linguaPhylo.github.io/extensions.md

 </figure>

-### Installing by extension manager
+### Future work

-Extensions can also be installed using the "LPhy Extension Manager" from the Menu in LPhy Studio.
+Extensions can also be explored through the "LPhy Extension Manager" accessible from the menu in LPhy Studio.

-This functionality will be added in future releases.
+The installation functionality will be added in future releases.